nosqlbench/nosqlbench-docs/site/content/docs/getting_started/01_example_commands.md

 Note in the above output, we
 see `Logging to logs/scenario_20190812_154431_028.log`.

-By default NoSQLBench records the metrics from the run in this file, we will go into detail about these metrics in the next section Viewing Results.
+By default, NoSQLBench records the metrics from the run in this file, we will go into detail about these metrics in the next section Viewing Results.